ashleigh090990/to-do/README.md

 ## Tech Used

-Written in Javascript and AngularJS, and tested in Jasmine and Protractor.
+Written in Javascript with AngularJS and a bit of JQuery, and tested in Jasmine and Protractor.

 ## Running the App Locally